stewarda/Test/README.md

 Note: Because dependencies where installed with sudo, python commands that requires the dependencies will have to run with sudo.

 Delete config file
+Delete .qcrc (is found in the same directory that the script executes from).
-Delete .qcrc (whats full path ?) this is a config file that is automatically created the first time you run the script and enter username/password and is found in the same directory that the script executes from
+'.qcrc' is a config file that is automatically created the first time the script is runned and the user enters a valid username/password for accessing qualys

 Install Mongo DB